code-viser/Fake-product-identification-System-using-block--chain/README.md

 Each product has a qr code to store the details about the product.

-When a user addds the product to blockchain a node created and a hash is generated for that particular node.
+When a user adds the product to blockchain a node created and a hash is generated for that particular node.

 So when a user scans the particular qr code it's hash is verified with blockchain's hash,based on that it decides it is genuine or not.